cloudsynth/venvy/readme.md

 Venvy
 =====

-A fast unixy modular sh hook system bound to subcomamnds.
+A fast modular (see `modules/`) sh hook system bound to subcomamnds.
 Useful for bootstrapping and managing local development and CI environments.

 # Getting Started